Kirkstall Neighbourhood Plan

 Leeds City Council has designated a group of Kirkstall residents, local businesses and councillors as a Neighbourhood Forum under the Localism Act.
 This Forum is now preparing a Kirkstall Neighbourhood Plan.
 Once adopted, this plan gives local residents better control over new development, and greater influence over the spending of local funds.

-The full Neighbourhood Forum has held seven meetings to date, most recently on 26 July 2017 in the New Burley Club.
+The full Neighbourhood Forum has held twelve public meetings to date, most recently on 30 January 2019 in the Leeds PSA Club.
+Members discussed the Redevelopment of the Kirkstall District Centre and the Leeds Flood Alleviation Scheme.
 Anybody who lives, works or does business in Kirkstall can join the Forum and every member has one vote.
 Agendas and minutes are published on the Forum website.

 The original plan was to make the Kirkstall Forum boundary coincident with the ward boundary.
 Unforunately the Headingley Neighbourhood Forum had previously claimed an area of Kirkstall Ward around Foxcroft Mount, Queenswood Road, Queenswood Gardens, Queenswood Rise and the southern end of Queenswood Drive.
 This overlap causes some problems for Kirkstall residents because the Headingley Forum boundary splits the operating area for the local Queenswood Tenants' and Residents' Association (QTARA) in half.
 Negotiations will be necessary to resolve this issue.